mecid/mecid.github.io/_posts/2022-07-13-mastering-labeledcontent-in-swiftui.md

 ![labeled-content](/public/labeled-content3.png)

 #### Styling
 Like many SwiftUI views, the *LabeledContent* view supports styling via the particular *LabeledContentStyle* protocol.
-You only need to create a type conforming to *LabeledContentStyle* and implement your *makeBody* function.
+You only need to create a type conforming to *LabeledContentStyle* protocol and implement your *makeBody* function.

 ```swift
 struct AccentedLabeledContentStyle: LabeledContentStyle {